Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 Daily Transcription is an excellent transcription company to join as a newbie transcriptionist.
 It offers jobs in many fields, including legal, corporate, and academic transcription.

-Working for Daily Transcription will be possible if you type at least 50 words per minute and pass a transcription test.
-Most experienced transcribers earn over $900 weekly – you won’t make that much from the beginning.
+Joining Daily Transcription will be possible if you type at least 50 words per minute and pass a transcription test.
+Most experienced transcribers earn over $900 (weekly) – you won’t make that much from the beginning.

 Speechpad

-Most entry-level jobs pay $15 per audio hour, but you can find projects that will earn you $60.
+Most entry-level jobs pay $15 per audio hour, but you can find projects to earn $60.
 Expect your earnings weekly via PayPal.

 TranscribeMe